JuliaIDE/Julia-LT/README.md

 ## Current Anti-Features

 * The plugin looks for "julia.bat" on your path - this is hard-coded in for now.
+* Pkg functions don't seem to work - no idea why atm.

 ## Coming Up Soon